dashframework/dashing/sass/modules/forms/README.md

 | `$checkbox--disabled` | Color of checkbox when checked and disabled | Default color is `$gray-150` |
 | `$checkbox--icon-disabled` | Color of checkmark icon when checked and disabled | Default color is `$gray-500` |

-> **Note**: To alter the checkbox variable colors in your App, be sure to place the variable references in your [override file](https://github.com/dashframework/dashing#working-with-sass).
+> **Note**: To alter the checkbox variable colors in your App, be sure to place the variable references in your [theme file](https://github.com/dashframework/dashing#working-with-sass).

 ## Custom Radio Button Configurations